jerrsapps1/safetysync-ai-clean1/replit.md

 ## Recent Changes

+- **July 14, 2025** - Standardized Navigation Terminology to "Workspace":
+  - Updated client portal navigation button from "Dashboard" to "Workspace" for consistency
+  - Changed all page references from "Dashboard" to "Workspace" across user guide, admin panel, and authentication flows
+  - Updated button text and navigation links throughout platform to use "Workspace" terminology
+  - All navigation now consistently uses "Workspace" instead of mixed Dashboard/Workspace terminology
+  - Enhanced user experience with unified terminology across the entire platform

 - **July 12, 2025** - Restructured Authentication Flow for Client-Only Access:
   - Changed landing page navigation: "Sign In" button now reads "Sign in to your account" and redirects to client portal
   - Updated client portal to show login form only for existing clients with clear messaging